georlia/georlia/README.md

 # Hi i'm Georlia😊
-I am an IT student that wants to be a Data Analyst.
+Final-year undergraduate student on a mission to become a Junior Data Analyst.
 I specialize in translating messy datasets into visual narratives that drive growth.
-By combining the power of SQL, the flexibility of Python, and the visualization capabilities of Power BI.
+By combining the power of SQL, the flexibility of Python and the visualization capabilities of Power BI to uncover hidden patterns and deliver data-driven solutions for real-world business challenges.

 ## Skills and Tools:
 ![Power Bi](https://img.shields.io/badge/power_bi-F2C811?style=for-the-badge&logo=microsoftpowerbi&logoColor=black)